 Add flowers

 After the grassy splatters are completely dry use a small brush and add dabs of flower color using your acrylic paint.
 Keep it random and spontaneous looking.
 Don’t try to paint detailed flowers, just an impression.
 Stop before you over do it.
+After the painting is totally dry you can peel the masking tape off.
+It is so fun to see the finished results.

 The finished painting